onedeeper/observer/README.md

+**!!!
+There have been some breaking changes to the underlying parser.
+Please get a hold of we can try to get this to work again**

 # Observer : Dota 2 Time Series Data

 The goal of this package is to parse a Dota 2 replay and return time-locked information about all 10 heroes in the game.